An Online Informatics Resource for Dictyostelium

 Databases

 The entries in this database are the full length chromosomes in dictyBase.
-In addition to 1, 2, 3, 4, 5, 6, and M, this includes 'floating contigs' which are long stretches of DNA that have been sequenced but have not been fit into an assembly yet.
+In addition to chromosomes 1, 2, 3, 4, 5, 6, and M (mitochondrial), this includes 'floating contigs' which are long stretches of DNA that have been sequenced but have not been fit into an assembly yet.
+These contigs are in two large arbitrary concatemers, 2F and 3 F, from chromosome 2 and 3, respectively.

 Options

 • Changing the E-Value determines the stringency of a BLAST search.
-A lower E-value increases the stringency (to be used if short and / or very A/T-rich sequences are submitted), a higher E-Value decreases the stringency of a search.
+A lower E-value increases the stringency, a higher E-Value decreases the stringency of a search (to be used if short and / or very repetitive sequences are submitted).
 The default is 0.1, which means no alignment with a value higher than 0.1 is displayed.

 • The Number of alignments to show determines how many alignments are displayed.